 Whether you’ll need the Power of Attorney for a Minor Child or a Caregiver’s Authorization Affidavit depends on whether the person you want to care for your child is in California and the child will therefore remain in the state during your incapacity.
 For a greater understanding of these forms, visit our Resources.
 If you have time, please also read our series Estate Planning: What You Need to Know.

 Smarter planning doesn't have to complicated.

-We will deliver more than basic guardianship paperwork.
+We will deliver more than basic temporary guardianship paperwork.

 Sure our Kids First Plan™ allows you to arrange for temporary care of your children during incapacity.
 But what's most important is that your intent is communicated to the appropriate parties.
 We will assist you in notifying these important people and organizations.
 This will allow someone of your choosing to care for your children immediately upon your incapacity and comfort them in those hectic first hours.
 We'll include either a Power of Attorney for a Minor Child or Caregiver’s Authorization Affidavit in your plan to make sure things are taken care of.
 We'll also include important medical information.